Father, stepmother now face murder charges in death of former Myakka City child

 Neighbor recalls Myakka City child possibly looking through trash for food

-The father and stepfather of a 12-year-old boy who used to attend Myakka Elementary School now face murder charges after Eduardo Posso died last month in Indiana.
+The father and stepmother of a 12-year-old boy who used to attend Myakka Elementary School now face murder charges after Eduardo Posso died last month in Indiana.

 Probable cause to charge Luis Posso, 32, and Dayana Medina-Flores, 26, with murder was found by an Indiana Circuit Court judge, according to a Facebook post from the Monroe County (Indiana) Sheriff’s Department.